STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 ## Steps to create resources in Azure

-Step 1 - Download the files and save to a local folder.

 1. Download all the files contained in this folder and save to a local folder location.

 2. Open the 00 - PreReqCheck.ps1 file in your preferred client to run PowerShell.
 Visual Studio Code can be used for example (https://code.visualstudio.com/) or the PowerShell ISE.
 You can step through and run selections of the code to check and validate PowerShell version and required modules are installed.